-- 2.39 The Spatial Strategy updates the previous Local Plan's Development Strategy, by retaining its longstanding central objectives - economic regeneration, housing and community regeneration, a quality environment, and expressing these spatially through place-making and key locations - and adding 'new' Drivers of Change, as outlined above and in the Spatial Vision provided for this Plan in the approved SDP.
+The Spatial Strategy updates the previous Local Plan's Development Strategy, by retaining its longstanding central objectives - economic regeneration, housing and community regeneration, a quality environment, and expressing these spatially through place-making and key locations - and adding 'new' Drivers of Change, as outlined above and in the Spatial Vision provided for this Plan in the approved SDP.
 These new drivers are climate change mitigation and adaptation, and the Scottish Government's commitment to sustainable economic growth.
-These objectives and 'drivers' provide the underlying principles upon which land use planning in Inverciyde and the wider City Region will be founded. - 2.40 The Spatial Strategy of the Plan identifies (in Chapter 3), seven 'Major Areas of Change', and a range of key sites and locations, including two 'New Neighbourhoods'.
-This represents a continuity with, and legacy from, the previous Local Plan (refer to Figure 3.1). - 2.41 These areas and locations, including the new location of Spango Valley, present a considerable land resource within the urban settlement boundaries, obviating any need to release additional land from the Green Belt.
+These objectives and 'drivers' provide the underlying principles upon which land use planning in Inverclyde and the wider City Region will be founded.

+The Spatial Strategy of the Plan identifies (in Chapter 3), seven 'Major Areas of Change', and a range of key sites and locations, including two 'New Neighbourhoods'.
+This represents a continuity with, and legacy from, the previous Local Plan (refer to Diagram x.x).

+These areas and locations, including the new location of Spango Valley, present a considerable land resource within the urban settlement boundaries, obviating any need to release additional land from the Green Belt.
 A policy of urban containment best describes the Spatial Strategy and Chapter 3 summarises these major regeneration and area renewal opportunities.
 Supplementary Guidance in the form of Local Development Frameworks presents a detailed outline of all these major development opportunities.

-- 2.42 Looking ahead some 10-15 years a timeframe essential to realise the full potential of Inverclyde as a sustainable urban community 'Areas of Potential Change' are also identified in Chapter 3.
+Looking ahead some 10-15 years - a timeframe essential to realise the full potential of Inverclyde as a sustainable urban community - 'Areas of Potential Change' are also identified in Chapter 3.
 These areas differ from the Legacy Sites in being less prescriptive, but are included in the Spatial Strategy at this stage to provide further direction and confidence to developers and investors in planning for the medium to longer term in the Authority.
-The Supplementary Guidance 'Local Development Frameworks' also addresses the planning issues for these areas. - 2.43 Taking all these sites, locations and areas of change together, expresses the planning principles underpinning the core policies of the Sustainable Spatial Strategy, SDS1 to SDS4 above.
-Their locational expression is in key policies, SDS5 to SDS8, outlined below, and in Figure 2.3.
+The Supplementary Guidance 'Local Development Frameworks' also addresses the planning issues for these areas.

+Taking all these sites, locations and areas of change together, expresses the planning principles underpinning the core policies of the Spatial Strategy, SDS1 to SDS4 above.
+Their locational expression is in key policies, SDS5 to SDS8, outlined below.